open-education-hub/binary-security/sessions/01-exploration-tools/README.md

 ### 09. Challenge - Sleepy cats

-For this task use the `sleepy` binary from the `09-challenge-sleepy-cats` directory.
+For this task use the [sleepy](./activities/09-challenge-sleepy-cats/src) binary.

 The `sleep()` function takes too much.
 Ain't nobody got time for that.
 We want the flag NOW!!